egonelbre/egonelbre.com/_posts/2010-09-13-Exact-Imprecision.markdown

     #define P5(x) _P(x,4096.0f)
     #define P(x) P4(x)

-P4 won’t use more than 4 nybbles of hex values and the same goes for the others.
-So it’s easy to use with different precisions.
+P4 won't use more than 4 nybbles of hex values and the same goes for the others.
+So it's easy to use with different precisions.